ONSdigital/blaise-integration-tests/README.md

 Clone this repository on to your laptop and open [BlaiseAutomatedTests.sln](./BlaiseAutomatedTests.sln) in Visual Studio.

-You will need to update the `app.config` files with the following values:
+You will need to update the Blaise.Tests.Behaviour\app.config file with the following values:

 ```xml
   <appSettings>